build-canaries/clj-cctray/README.md

 ## Normalised strings

-Normalised strings are lower case and "sentenceized" which means camel, snake and kebab cased words are converted to normal sentences with spaces.
+Normalised strings are lower case and "sentenceized" which means camel, snake, kebab and dot cased words are converted to normal sentences with spaces.
+The following exceptions apply to the splitting rules:

+1. Multiple uppercased letters in a row
+2. Digits separated by dots

+This is in an attempt to keep acronyms/initialisms and version numbers from getting split.

 ```
-CamelCased_Snake-Kebab => camel cased snake kebab
+CamelCased_SNAKE-kebab.dot_JSON-1.2.3 => camel cased snake kebab dot json 1.2.3
 ```

 ## Local files and remote files can be read